phstc/uploader_rails/README.md

 * Click in the menu Uploads -> New Upload
     1. A socket.io connection is opened
 * When the user Select a file
-    1. The CoffeeScript submits a form to an hidden iFrame, targeting to the Node.js Uploader
+    1. The Client submits a form to an hidden iFrame, targeting to the Node.js Uploader
     2. While Node.js is receiveing the upload buffer, it emits the percentage received to the client
     3. The client receives the upload percentage and update the view
-    4. When the upload is finished the CoffeeScript sets an hidden input with the File Url
+    4. When the upload is finished the Client sets an hidden input with the File Url
 * The user fill the description
 * Click in save
 * ...